test-results-reporter/influxdb-lite/README.md

 # influxdb-v1

-A light-weight library to write data to InfluxDB v1 and query it.
+A light-weight library to write data to InfluxDB.

 ## Example